Thailand - Krabi

 My Experience Of Krabi

-I haven't spent an enormous amount of time in Krabi.
-I visited with my Thai girlfriend in September 2004 and returned with another girlfriend (who would be my wife a few months later) in May 2010.
-The next visit was with our two kids in October 2016.
+I haven't spent an enormous amount of time in Krabi and never went there as a foreign tourist before I lived in Thailand.
+I visited in September 2004, after I had moved to live in Thailand, and went again in May 2010.
+The next visit was with our two kids in October 2016 and then again in 2018 and 2019.

 On the way to Phuket, I have driven through Krabi a number of times but have only stopped off at Tesco Lotus on the main road and not gone into town.
 I have visited Lanta Island, which is in Krabi province, but I have written about that experience separately.